MPL 10x5x1.5 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which becomes significant in the aspect of protecting young children.
-It's also worth noting that small elements of these magnets have the potential to be problematic in medical diagnosis when they are in the body.
+- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
+It's also worth noting that small elements of these magnets can hinder the diagnostic process in case of swallowing.

 The magnet coating contains nickel, so be cautious if you have a nickel allergy.